MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 ### -AllowCallQueuePresenceBasedRoutingChange

 When set to True users affected by the policy will be allowed to change the call queue's presence-based routing option.
-When set to False (the default value) users affected by the policy will not be not allowed to change the call queue's presence-based routing option.
+When set to False (the default value) users affected by the policy will not be allowed to change the call queue's presence-based routing option.

 ```yaml
 Type: Boolean